DimWebDev/thought-to-note-lite-be/README.md

 ## API Documentation

-The Thought-to-Note Lite API provides a set of endpoints to manage `Note` entities.
+The Thought-to-Note Lite API provides a comprehensive set of endpoints to manage `Note` entities.
 This API supports typical CRUD operations (Create, Read, Update, Delete) as well as a search functionality to retrieve notes by title.
-The following documentation is based on the provided Postman collection.
+The following documentation outlines the key endpoints, authentication details, and how to explore the API using **Swagger**.

 ### Base URL